HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Cat’s play, GUT SHOT, was read in She Speaks ’09, and we were thrilled to have her come up from NYC for the event.

-Catherine Frid’s plays include The Tango Player (Inspirato Toronto 10-Minute Festival), Fetish and Quest (Asphalt Jungle Shorts), and The Mess (She Speaks).
+CATHERINE FRID’s plays include The Tango Player (Inspirato Toronto 10-Minute Festival), Fetish and Quest (Asphalt Jungle Shorts), and The Mess (She Speaks).
 Her one-act drama Greater Good was selected by 6th@Penn Theatre in San Diego, California, for inclusion in the Human Rights Play Festival.
 She sits on the boards of directors of Aluna Theatre and Flush Ink Performing Arts.
 Cate would like to thank the many people who read versions of this script and gave feedback.
 Special thanks to Tony Harris, Ana Mulrooney and Don who taught her about stock trading, the music business and life on the street; however the characters in Dead Cat Bounce are not based on these generous people.

 She sits on the board of directors of Aluna Theatre in Toronto and was a founding board member of Flush Ink Productions.